-- Settings (Gear Icon): Open the global settings
+- Settings (Gear Icon): Open connection settings and global preferences

 - Load Saved Presets (Folder Icon): Load a saved preset.
 Sessions are auto-saved when you close or leave the app.
 You can recall that session by selecting "Previous Session" from the menu.

-- Save Preset (Disk Icon): Save the existing session as a preset.
+- Save Preset (Disk Icon): Save the existing session as a new preset or overwrite the actively loaded preset.

-- On/Off: Button to quickly enable or disable the Arpeggiator from anywhere
+- On/Off (iPad only): Button to quickly enable or disable the Arpeggiator from anywhere

 - Tempo Controls: Press the right or left arrow to increase or decrease the tempo